uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 1. Add a JSON message to [components/staticFeeds/sample-messages.json](https://github.com/uPortal-Project/uportal-app-framework/blob/master/components/staticFeeds/sample-messages.json)
 2. [Start frame](quickstart.md)
-3. Try changing some of the options like making the priority "high".
+3. Try changing some of the options.

 You can use this example JSON: